rh-ai-kickstart/product-recommender-system/README.md

    cd helm/
    ```

-3. Set the namespace environment variable to define on which namespace the kickstart will be installed:
+3. Set the namespace environment variable to define on which namespace the quickstart will be installed:
    ```bash
    # Replace <namespace> with your desired namespace
    export NAMESPACE=<namespace>